mapbender/mapbender-documentation/en/customization/yaml.rst

         mailer_password:   ~

-The function 'Self-Registration' and 'reset password' need a mailer.
+The functions 'Self-Registration' and 'reset password' need a mailer.
 More Information :ref:`users_en`.